-Tanselle explains that because the act of inscription involves physical tools that corrupt the writer's pure ideas, the writer requires an editor whose distance from the creation of enables his objective evaluation of its intention.
+Because the act of inscription involves physical tools that corrupt the writer's pure ideas, the writer requires an editor whose distance from the creation of the work enables his objective evaluation of its intention.
+This prioritization of textual recovery exemplifies the restorative approach.

 Toward the end of the 20th century, D.F.
-McKenzie's theory of "the sociology of text" challenges the claim that no single text, regardless of scrupulous editing by the critic, can represent an "ideal" version.
-According to McKenzie, the book is never a single object, but a product of a number of human agencies and mechanical techniques that are historically situated: "Every society rewrites its past, every reader rewrites its texts, and if they have any continuing life at all, at some point every printer redesigns them" (McKenzie, 1986, p.
+McKenzie's ideas about "the sociology of texts" challenges the claim that a single text can represent an "ideal" version.
+According to McKenzie, the book is never one single object, but stems from a number of human agencies and mechanical techniques that are historically situated: "Every society rewrites its past, every reader rewrites its texts, and if they have any continuing life at all, at some point every printer redesigns them" (McKenzie, 1986, p.
 25).
 Jerome McGann explores how this sociological perspective expands into digital editing environments, where electronic formats create opportunities for presenting textual variation.
-McGann explains that textual criticism in print format is limited because a print text must conform to the linear and two-dimensional form of the codex–the same form as its object of study.
+McGann explains that textual criticism in print format is limited because a print text must conform to the linear and two-dimensional form of the codex—the same form as its object of study.
 Digital editions, by contrast, can be designed for complex, reflexive, and ongoing interactions between reader and text.
 McGann notes that his work on the digital Rossetti Archive brought him to repeatedly reconsider his earlier conception and goals, explaining that the archive "seemed more and more an instrument for imagining what we didn’t know" (McGann, 2016, p.
 82).
 McGann's approach counters the traditional fidelity toward authorial intention with a drive to harness the potentiality of textual variation.
-The transformation of literary material into electronic format becomes a vehicle for a critical analytical method that McGann and Lisa Samuels call "deformative criticism."
-Deformative criticism works by distorting, disordering, or re-assembling literary material, continually subscribing the text to new configurations, in order to estrange the reader from her familiarity of the text.
-This estrangement forces the reader to encounter the text in a new way and discover new insights about its formal significance and meaning.
+The transformation of literary material into electronic format becomes a vehicle for a critical analytical method that McGann and Lisa Samuels call "deformative criticism, which works by distorting, disordering, or re-assembling literary material in order to estrange the reader from her familiarity of the text.
+Continually subscribing the text to new configurations, this estrangement confronts the reader with new insights about its formal significance and meaning.
+For that reason, deformative criticism encourages a productive approach to editing.

 Queer Historiography